University Clinical Field Experience Supervisor

-The University of Wisconsin-Parkside invites applications for the position of Supervisor of Educator Preparation Program in the following disciplines:
+The University of Wisconsin-Parkside invites applications for the position of University Clinical Field Experience Supervisor.

-Under the direction of the Chair of the Educator Preparation Program, the university supervisor will serve to guide, support and evaluate teacher candidates while serving as the liaison between the Educator Preparation Program and the clinical field placement.
+Under the direction of the Chair of the Educator Preparation Program, the university clinical field experience supervisor will serve to guide, support, and evaluate pre-service teacher candidates in the field while serving as the liaison between the Educator Preparation Program and the clinical field placement.
 The supervisor will insure that the teacher candidate has the resources needed to meet the educator preparation program requirements for co-teaching in the placement.
-The supervisor is responsible for the shared evaluation of the teacher candidate with the mentor teacher.
-This is a per semester, part time opening.
+The supervisor is responsible for the shared evaluation of the teacher candidate, along with the mentor teacher.

 Review of Applications

-Applications received by 11:59 PM Sunday, October 14th, will be given first consideration.
-Position is open until filled.
+Applications received by 11:59 PM Sunday, June 2nd, will be given first consideration.
+Position is open and posted until filled.

 Essential Job Functions

-The university supervisor serves as the liaison between the Educator Preparation Program and the K12 school where teacher candidates are placed for their clinical field experience.
+- Serve as the liaison between the Educator Preparation Program and the K-12 schools where teacher candidates are placed for their clinical field experiences

-- Responsible to communicate frequently and candidly with the teacher candidate, mentor teacher, and the Clinical Coordinator; report any concerns related to teacher candidate placements.
+- Communicate frequently and candidly with the teacher candidate, mentor teacher, and the Clinical Coordinator, and promptly report any concerns related to teacher candidate placements

-- Conducting pre- and post-conference meetings for every formal observation to assist in improving instruction, analyzing problems, identifying strengths, and reflecting on teaching effectiveness
+- Conduct post-observation meetings for every formal observation to assist in improving instruction, analyzing problems, identifying strengths, and reflecting on teaching effectiveness

-- Document progress of teacher candidate throughout the semester using the protocols established during the Foundations of Co-Teaching training and in the Clinical Supervision Handbook.
-This may include the use of electronic documentation.
+- Document progress of teacher candidates throughout the semester using the protocols established during the Foundations of Co-Teaching training and in the Clinical Supervision Handbook, including the use of electronic documentation.

 - Assist the Clinical Program Coordinating Committee in the review of the Clinical Program for the purposes of continuous improvement.

-- Attending University Supervisor Training session as required
+- Attending University Supervisor training sessions as required.

 - Represent the University and the program in a professional manner.

-- Ability to affirm, guide, listen and lead as needed
+- Able to affirm, guide, listen and lead as needed

-- Highly organized, with excellent verbal and written communication skills.
+- Be highly organized, with excellent verbal and written communication skills

-- Ability to accurately observe, conference and contribute ideas
+- Able to accurately observe, conference and contribute ideas

-- Ability to work independently, as well as collaboratively.
+- Able to work independently, as well as collaboratively

-- Understanding and adherence to University policies and guidelines.
+- Understand and adhere to University policies and guidelines

-- Ability to maintain accurate and detailed records.
+- Able to maintain accurate and detailed records

-- Ability to use electronic documents and technology to process evaluations and appropriate communications with teacher candidates, the Educator Preparation Program, and Mentor Teachers.
+- Able to use electronic documents and technology to process evaluations and appropriate communications with teacher candidates, the Educator Preparation Program, and mentor teachers

 EDUCATION, EXPERIENCE, TRAINING AND/OR CERTIFICATIONS